CraryPrimitiveMan/awesome-with-star/awesome/agarrharr_awesome-static-website-services.md

 ### Comments

 - [Staticman](https://github.com/eduardoboucas/staticman) - Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub repository.
-In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub, as seen on GitHub Pages, Netlify and others. :star:882
+In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub, as seen on GitHub Pages, Netlify and others. :star:884
 - [Disqus](https://disqus.com/) - Easily embeddable comments with nested replies, multiple login methods, and email notifications.
 - [Facebook Comments](https://developers.facebook.com/docs/plugins/comments) - Embeddable comments for your site by Facebook.
 - [IntenseDebate Comments](http://www.intensedebate.com/) - Embeddable comments with nested replies, multiple login methods, and email notifications.
 - [LiveFyre](http://web.livefyre.com/apps/comments/) - Real-time comments, SEO-optimized, stocked with social features, and beautiful on both desktop and mobile.
 - [Redditjs Embed Widget](http://embed.redditjs.com/) - Embed Reddit comments on your site.
 If it hasn't been posted, it will show a link to encourage the user to submit.
+- [Muut.com](https://muut.com/) - Embeddable comments, forum and private messaging.
+A lot of functionality, but really low footprint left on your website.

 ### Forms